shalzz/shalzz.github.io/content/blog/bitcoin-buying-guide.md

 If you're long term bullish about Bitcoin and Ethereum like me, it's always a good time to buy using the [Dollar Cost Averaging ][2] investing method.

+As general rule only invest what you are willing to lose.
+This is still a highly speculative market and there are risks involved.

 ## Exchange

 Once you're all set to actually buy bitcoin you need to setup an account at a cryptocurrency exchange.
-There are various exchanges operating in India and few come and go in a while.
+There are various exchanges operating in India and few come and go regularly.
 My recommended exchange is [WazirX][3].
 They have a good mobile app and offer good prices overall across all Indian exchanges.

 ## INR Deposits